Lia Curtin – BA English CK109 (2017)

 Like many Leaving Certificate students, I approached third level study without a clear endpoint in mind.
 I knew I loved books and hated office jobs, but besides that I had no idea what to study.
 I had considered the traditional BA but felt it lacked the direction and specific knowledge which would help when pursuing a career.
 As I was completing my CAO forms, UCC announced the BA in English, a specialised degree with a wide range of possibilities, and opened up a new path for me and other like-minded students.

 The BA in English combines the flexibility of a BA degree with specially-tailored seminars which provide students with the necessary skills for an academic or professional career.
 Several classes were exclusive to BA English students, allowing us to work in small groups, give presentations, and even create our own publications.
-The intake is small, allowing everyone to know their classmates as well as creating stronger relationships with the School of English staff.
+The intake is small, allowing everyone to know their classmates as well as creating stronger relationships with the Department of English staff.

 Across all three years there were possibilities to tailor your module choices to your own interests – from medieval manuscripts to modernist films.
 This allows each student to study a wide-range of topics or focus more closely on a particular theme.
 The addition of a dissertation in the final year provides another opportunity for students to pursue their personal interests, while the research and writing process is excellent preparation for postgraduate study.
-The School of English staff specialise in a variety of areas, so you are guaranteed to have an expert supervisor who can help you achieve the best academic results.
+The Department of English staff specialise in a variety of areas, so you are guaranteed to have an expert supervisor who can help you achieve the best academic results.

 The BA English degree provided me with the practical knowledge and transferable skills which have proven very attractive to employers, while the variety of academic modules covered by the degree opened up a wealth of potential avenues for postgraduate study.
 I am currently pursuing an MA in writing and editing, and have found that my UCC qualifications are highly attractive to international selection committees, while the skills which I learned are essential in both academic and professional settings.